MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+2024-05-21 - Created first verions of a single disk crack.
+The ADF can be found here [packedfiles.adf](./crack/packedcrack/packedfiles.adf).
+Thhe load time is far too slow due to the packer used (shrinkler).
+Need to find a packer with a faster decruncher which still has a decent oack ratio.

-2024-05-20 - SUccessfully created a test crack disk that boots the title screen and first level of the game from an Amiga DOS disk.
+2024-05-20 - Successfully created a test crack disk that boots the title screen and first level of the game from an Amiga DOS disk.
 [TestCrack.adf](./crack/testcrack.adf)

 2024-05-17 - Created a test disk image [testcrack.adf](./crack/testcrack.adf) which can load the and start the *Title Screen* from the Amiga DOS formatted disk.
 The game will crash if you try to start it as theres no code to load the levels etc. *Ive borked the test loader, try running on emulator with plenty of memory, think its got stack corruption at the moment*